Arlington to begin enforcing social distancing ordinance this weekend after caseload rise

 County Manager Mark Schwartz said the ordinance is needed to help battle the spread of the coronavirus in the county.

-“I will say I remain deeply frustrated over what I’m seeing in the community,” he told County Board members Tuesday.
+“I will say I remain deeply frustrated over what I’m seeing in the community,” he told members of the Arlington County Board on Tuesday.
 “My frustration is not with the owners of restaurants.
-My frustration is with the patrons, given what we face right now with open defiance on the part of people standing outside these restaurants … I don’t want to be overly dramatic about it, but this is not a game.
+My frustration is with the patrons, given what we face right now with open defiance on the part of people standing outside these restaurants. . . .
+I don’t want to be overly dramatic about it, but this is not a game.
 We are dealing with the public’s health and that is our number one priority.”

 Schwartz said without improvement in patrons’ behavior, he would recommend that Arlington, where alcohol can be served until 2 a.m., limit hours to midnight, such as in D.C., or 10 p.m., as in Montgomery County.

-Libby Garvey, chairwoman of the Arlington County Board, has said an increase in infections is driven by young adults who have not been using masks or maintaining their distance insides bars and restaurants, particularly in the Clarendon and Rosslyn neighborhoods.
-She has said several option are on the table if caseloads continue to rise, such as curfews or closing down bars and restaurants.
+Libby Garvey, chair of the County Board, has said an increase in infections is driven by young adults who have not been using masks or maintaining their distance insides bars and restaurants, particularly in the Clarendon and Rosslyn neighborhoods.
+She has said several options are on the table if caseloads continue to rise, such as curfews or closing down bars and restaurants.

 Arlington’s rolling seven-day caseload began the month at 15, which was up from a low of six daily cases in late June.
 The daily average hit 25 about a week ago, although that number has ticked down in recent days, standing at 20 on Wednesday.

-In D.C., officials said Delaware leaders asked that the state be removed from Mayor Muriel E. Bowser’s (D) list of high-risk states that require visitors to quarantine for 14 days upon return.
-City Health Director LaQuandra Nesbitt said Delaware was above the threshold for inclusion on Sunday, but had returned by Monday when the city released an updated list.
+Elsewhere in the region, D.C. officials said Delaware leaders asked that the state be removed from Mayor Muriel E. Bowser’s list of high-risk states that require visitors to quarantine for 14 days upon return.
+D.C.
+Health Director LaQuandra Nesbitt said Delaware was above the new infections threshold for inclusion on Sunday but had returned by Monday when the city released an updated list.

+Nesbitt said the decision to add Delaware was under review, which has implications for beach tourism ahead of Labor Day weekend.

 D.C., Virginia and Maryland on Wednesday reported 1,301 new coronavirus cases and 32 additional deaths.
-D.C. reported 38 cases and one death, Virginia had 823 cases and 21 deaths, while Maryland reported 440 cases and 10 deaths.
+D.C. reported 38 cases and one death, Virginia had 823 cases and 21 deaths, and Maryland reported 440 cases and 10 deaths.

 The rolling seven-day average of new cases in the Washington region has hovered near 1,500 in recent days, down from more than 2,000 average daily cases earlier this month.